From 2021 to 2023, up to 700 graduate primary school teachers will have the opportunity to take part in a new program to support graduate teachers.

 Effect on timetables

-How you receive the funding
+How participating schools will receive funding

 Planning for the pilot

-Throughout 2020 the Department will work with schools to:
+Throughout 2020 the Department will:

 - recruit new leading teachers and education support staff

-- create professional learning with the regions and schools
+- create professional learning co-designed with schools

 - establish school alliances to connect graduates and mentors across schools.